KornkanCHA/inventory-management-system/README.md

 ### Objective

-Develop Back End system by using NestJS framework for borrowing and returning inventory within the university to reduce errors and increase convenience for users.
+Develop Back End system by using NestJS framework for borrowing and returning inventory within the university to reduce errors and increase convenience for admin.

-### Minimum Viable Product (MVP)

-- The system supports Create, Read, Update, and Delete (CRUD) operations for Items, Users, and Loans via API endpoints.
-- The system allows users to borrow items and all loan transactions are recorded, so admin can review the borrowing history, including the item, the user, the borrow date, and the return date

 ### Scope